 (A) You do not define a height at all.
 As consequence the 250 control will be rendered with its default height.
 If the control is a container control (containing) other controls then the 300 height of the control will follow the height of its content.
-250 $(\mathbf{D}, \mathbf{D}) = \frac{1}{2} \sum{i=1}^{n} \frac{1}{2} \sum$ 250 (B) Pixel sizing: just input a number value (e.g. 20).
+250 (B) Pixel sizing: just input a number value (e.g. "20").
 400 (C) Percentage sizing: input a percantage value (e.g. "50%").
-50% Pay attention: percentage sizing will only bring up correct 50 /8 results if the parent element of the control properly defines 100% to have a height of 50% then the parent element (e.g. an ITR-row) may itself define a height of "100%".
-If the parent element does not specify a width then the rendering result may not represent what you expect. asheadline If set to true, the label has a dark background and the text is written in white (if using the standard style sheet) Optional true is written in write (in using the standard style sheet). false You may use this rendering style is you use labels as headlines of control grids (ROWTABLEAREA2 control). asplaintext If set to true, no white line is drawn under the label text (if Optional true using the standard style sheet). false You may use this rendering style if the label is used to name a RADIOBUTTON control or a CHECKBOX control. textalign Horizontal alignment of the text that is shown.
-Optional left center wi ala t right cuttext Boolean property defining the rendering if the text of the Optional true label does not fit into the defined width.
-If "true" then the 6-1 text is cut - the part that does not fit is hidden.
+Pay attention: percentage sizing will only bring up correct 50% results if the parent element of the control properly defines a height this control can reference.
+If you specify this control 100% to have a height of 50% then the parent element (e.g. an ITR-row) may itself define a height of "100%".
+If the parent element does not specify a width then the rendering result may not represent what you expect. asheadline If set to true, the label has a dark background and the text Optional true is written in white (if using the standard style sheet).
+You may use this rendering style is you use labels as false headlines of control grids (ROWTABLEAREA2 control). asplaintext If set to true, no white line is drawn under the label text (if using the standard style sheet).
+Optional true false You may use this rendering style if the label is used to name a RADIOBUTTON control or a CHECKBOX control. textalign Horizontal alignment of the text that is shown.
+Optional left center right cuttext Boolean property defining the rendering if the text of the Optional true label does not fit into the defined width.
+If "true" then the text is cut - the part that does not fit is hidden.
 If "false" then false the browser opens a second line.
 Default is "false". labelstyle CSS style definition that is directly passed into this control.
-Optional background-color: With the style you can individually influence the rendering #FF0000 of the control.
-You can specify any style sheet expressions. color: #0000FF Examples are: font weight hold border: 1px solid #FF0000 ione-weight. bold background-color: #808080 You can combine expressions by appending and separating them with a semicolon.
+Optional background-color: #FF0000 With the style you can individually influence the rendering of the control.
+You can specify any style sheet expressions. color: #0000FF Examples are: border: 1px solid #FF0000 font-weight: bold background-color: #808080 You can combine expressions by appending and separating